Sudan: UN launches talks in bid to end political crisis | DW | 10.01.2022

 According to the UN, the military has not voiced any opposition to the talks.

-Protest organizers and civil society groups viewed the UN's plans with caution — while one major protest organizer has already rejected the talks.
+Protest organizers and civil society groups viewed the UN's plans with caution — though one major protest organizer has already rejected the talks.

 Protest organizers say they are not seeking a power sharing agreement with the military, and will only participate if the goal is to resume the country's transition to democracy, a spokesman for the leading civilian pro-democracy group said.